eirikgba/Azure-Terraform/README.md

-terraform fmt                   //fomat the code in the dir for best readability and consistancy terrafomr validate terraform plan                  //Shows what the code will do terraform graph                //show the dependecies terraform aplly                 //Run the Code terraform output terraform show                  //the current state terraform state list
+terraform fmt                   //fomat the code in the dir for best readability and consistancy terrafomr validate terraform plan                  //Shows what the code will do terraform plan -target module.<module name>   //Show what the code will do for the specified module terraform graph                //show the dependecies terraform aplly                 //Run the Code terraform refresh terraform output terraform show                  //the current state terraform state list